-The first step in targeting on social media is to craft personas.
+The first step in targeting social media is to craft personas.
 In pre-digital days we talked about target markets, but they’re really the same thing.
 Except, personas are richer than target markets, which tended to focus mainly on demographics.
-They also commonly translate findings about a group of consumers into an individual representative of key aspects that make that group unique.
+They also commonly translate findings of a group of consumers into an individual representative of key aspects that make that group unique.

 A marketing persona is a composite sketch of a key segment of your audience.
 For content marketing purposes, you need personas to help you deliver content that will be most relevant and useful to your audience — CMI